Silvyjson/Habit_Tracker_App/README.md

 - **Python**: The primary language used to build the app.
 - **SQLite3**: The database used to store habit and task information locally on the user's machine.
+- **pytest**: A testing framework used for unit testing the application.

 ---